wonderful-panda/vue-tsx-support/README.md

 <MyComponent important={true} />;
 ```

-But `text` is required actually, you may think compilation should be failed when text does not specified.
+But `text` is required actually, you may think compilation should be failed when text is not specified.
 There are sevaral ways to achieve it.

 1. Instead of `required: true`, specify `required: true as true`.